owjd03/tp/docs/DeveloperGuide.md

 **List Insurance Package**

-The listing of insurance packages is facilitated by the `ListPackageCommand` class.
+The listing of insurance packages is facilitated by the `ListPackageCommand` and `PackageWindow` class.

 The `ListPackageCommand` requires no input parsing as it takes no parameters.
 When `Command#execute` is called, `ListPackageCommand` creates a `CommandResult` with the `showPackage` flag set to `true` and provides feedback message "Opened package window." to the user.
-The UI layer detects this flag and opens a separate package window that displays all available insurance packages from the `Model#getFilteredInsurancePackageList()` method, allowing users to view the complete catalog of insurance packages with their names and descriptions.
+The `MainWindow#executeCommand` detects this flag and calls `handlePackage()` to open a separate PackageWindow that displays all available insurance packages from the `Model#getFilteredInsurancePackageList()` method, allowing users to view the complete catalog of insurance packages with their names and descriptions.

 **Add Insurance Package**